aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 Only large or major sites will be considered.
 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new incognito window (Ctrl+Shift+N) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
+Or you can:
+1. Disable javascript on the website by clicking the botton right icon `</>` on the uBlock panel.
+2. Refresh the page.

 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-chrome/issues/new) to add the site, otherwise my extension cannot bypass it either.

 Usually premium articles cannot be bypassed as they are behind a hard paywall.
+Please see for [previous requests](https://github.com/iamadamdev/bypass-paywalls-chrome/issues?q=is%3Aissue) before asking for a new website to be added.

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).